BurntSushi/termcolor/doc/rg.1.md

 -L, --follow
 : Follow symlinks.

+-M, --max-columns *NUM*
+: Don't print lines longer than this limit in bytes.
+Longer lines are omitted, and only the number of matches in that line is printed.

 -m, --max-count *NUM*
 : Limit the number of matching lines per file searched to NUM.